MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 >
 > - **Decide which value-added services you need**: Azure Files supports integrations with [value-added services](/azure/storage/files/understanding-billing#value-added-services) such as Azure Backup, Azure File Sync, and Microsoft Defender for Storage.
 These solutions have their own licensing and product costs, but are often considered part of the total cost of ownership for file storage.
 If you’re using Azure File Sync, there are [additional cost aspects](/azure/storage/files/understanding-billing#azure-file-sync) to consider.
 >
 > - **Create guardrails**: Create [budgets](/azure/cost-management-billing/costs/tutorial-acm-create-budgets) based on subscriptions and resource groups.
 Use governance policies to restrict resource types, configurations, and locations.
-Additionally, use RBAC to block actions that can lead to overspending.
+Additionally, use role-based access control (RBAC) to block actions that can lead to overspending.
 >
 > - **Monitor costs**: Ensure costs stay within budgets, compare costs against forecasts, and see where overspending occurs.
 You can use the [cost analysis](/azure/cost-management-billing/costs/quick-acm-cost-analysis) pane in the Azure portal to monitor costs.
 You also can export cost data to a storage account and analyze that data by using Excel or Power BI.
 >